Getting engaged in 2020? Shop these on-trend ring designs

 Cultured Freshwater Pearl And Diamond Ring ($1,349.10, originally $1,499; zales.com)

 Lancon has also seen an influx of people buying engagement rings, sans any proposal.
-"We're also seeing more and more consumers buying engagement rings and wearing them just because" she says.
+"We're also seeing more and more consumers buying engagement rings and wearing them just because," she says.

 _______________________________________________________________________________